 Turning a new waste-management centre into an architectural landmark complete with a hiking area and ski slope is a very Copenhagen thing to do – and the idea became reality with the opening of BIG’s CopenHill.
 The waste-to-energy plant is just one of the steps Copenhagen has taken to become the world’s first carbon-neutral capital, and will allow the city to convert 440,000 tonnes of waste into clean energy every year.
 But it’s the fact that CopenHill is also a social recreation centre, with a sloping rooftop that people can ski down, cross-fit area, climbing wall and the highest viewing plateau in the city, that makes it a truly unique piece of industrial architecture.

-The Copenhagen International School was inaugurated in the beginning of March, welcoming 1200 pupils from 80 countries to a 25,000-square meter building.
-Four asymmetrical towers comprise the newly built school, which is located in Nordhavn just on the waterfront, offering a great view for students ages 3 to 19.
-Besides its peculiar size – and the fact that each of the four sections of the school has different interior design – what makes this building special are the 12,000 solar panels on its façade, making it one of the world’s largest solar panel systems integrated in one building.
-It seems like the Danes did it again, with sustainability, style and innovative interior and exterior design combined in one structure.
+The Copenhagen International School was inaugurated in 2017, welcoming 1,200 pupils aged between three and 19 from 80 countries.
+Four asymmetrical towers comprise the newly built school, which is located in Nordhavn, right on the waterfront, and offers great views over the Øresund.
+Besides its peculiar size – and the fact that each of the four sections of the school has a different interior design – what makes this building special are the 12,000 solar panels on its facade, one of the world’s largest solar systems in one building.
+It’s a very Danish way to design a building, with sustainability, style and innovative interior and exterior design all brought together in one structure.